blazingSummerSun/RandomMazeGenerator-Solver/README.md

 2. BFS
 3. A* algorithm
 ```
-6. After that, algorithm either find the shortest path or write *Such a path doesn't exist!*
+6. After that, algorithm either will find the shortest path or will write *Such a path doesn't exist!*
 ```
 Here is your maze!
 🛏 is the start point